 7.2.
-Traffic Rate in Packets (sub-type TBD)
+Traffic Rate in Packets (traffic-rate-packets) sub-type TBD

 The traffic-rate-packets extended community uses the same encoding as the traffic-rate-bytes extended community.
 The floating point value carries the maximum packet rate in packets per second.
 A trafficrate-packets of 0 should result in all traffic for the particular flow to be discarded.